 - Foster Youth, English Learners, and Low-Income Students have limited access to classroom supplies and need additional materials to support their learning needs.
-Since 60% of the Districts' students are socioeconomically disadvantaged, all classroom materials are supplied to ensure the District's low income students have sufficient materials to access the curriculum. - The District will increase each teacher's classroom budget to allow for the additional supplies and classroom materials needed for unduplicated students to access the curriculum and receive enhanced learning resources. - The effectiveness of this action will be measured by teacher feedback to ensure that all EL and Low-Income students have the needed materials to access the curriculum and additional supports to scaffold their learning experiences.
+Since 60% of the Districts' students are socioeconomically disadvantaged, all classroom materials are supplied to ensure the District's Low-Income students have sufficient materials to access the curriculum. - The District will increase each teacher's classroom budget to allow for the additional supplies and classroom materials needed for EL/Low-Income students to access the curriculum and receive enhanced learning resources. - The effectiveness of this action will be measured by teacher feedback to ensure that all EL and Low-Income students have the needed materials to access the curriculum and additional supports to scaffold their learning experiences.

-Goal 1, Action 17: Without regard to sick days, provide an incentive for certificated and classified staff to miss three or less work days during the school year.
+Goal 1, Action 17: Without regard to sick days, provide an incentive for certificated and classified staff to miss two or less work days during the school year.

-- Foster Youth, English Learners, and Low-Income Students need high-quality, fully-credentialed teachers to provide optimal instructional and assessment techniques.
-Those student groups had lower performance levels in 2021 on both state and local assessments than the overall student population. - When measuring teacher effectiveness with regard to student growth, the District analyzed teacher performance in the spring of 2022.
-The students who had long term or excessive days during which they were taught by a substitute had the lowest growth in both ELA and Math SBAC scores. - The effectiveness of fully-credentialed teachers versus substitutes will continue to be measured by teacher engagement data and EL and Low-Income student growth in core subject areas.
+- Foster Youth, English Learners, and Low-Income Students need high-quality, fully-credentialed teachers and experienced paraprofessionals to provide optimal instructional and assessment techniques.
+Those student groups had lower performance levels in 2022 on both state and local assessments than the overall student population. - When measuring teacher effectiveness with regard to student growth, the District analyzed teacher performance in the spring of 2023.
+The EL and Low-Income students who had long term or excessive days during which they were taught by a substitute had 19% lower growth in local Reading RESULTS assessments than the student population as a whole. - The effectiveness of fully-credentialed teachers versus substitutes will continue to be measured by teacher engagement data and EL/Low-Income student SBAC growth in ELA and Math.